basak/syncthing-git-versioning/README.rst

 * If a file changes to a directory or vice versa, then inserting them into a git repository can get complicated.
 This tool is intended to handle all of this for you.

+* If you use AppArmor to confine syncthing (this isn't the default), then you will need to add rules to allow this tool to do its work.
+See the ``apparmor/`` directory for an example.

 * A test suite is included.
 On Debian, you can run this with ``py.test-3`` after ``sudo apt install git git-annex python3-pytest``.
 The test suite uses